-Full-on washing your makeup brushes, however, is like the proper 20-second handwashing that outperforms Purell: It’s more laborious and requires water, a cleanser, and drying time, but it’s more effective in the end.
+Full-on washing your makeup brushes, however, is like the proper 20-second handwashing that outperforms Purell: It’s more laborious but more effective.
 Makeup artists recommend washing-washing your makeup brushes between once a week and every other week, depending on frequency of use and the products you’re painting on.
 For example, Menard and celebrity makeup artist Meredith Baraf both say to pay special attention to any brushes that are used for liquid products (wet = fertile breeding ground for bacteria) and any brushes used near extra-sensitive and extra-moist areas like your eyes and mouth.
-For your skin’s sake, try your hardest to wash all your brushes once a month at the very least.
+For your skin’s sake, try your hardest to wash all your brushes at least once a month.

 Once you’ve willed yourself to grab your disgusting brushes and head to the sink, keep Bobbi Brown global pro artist Cassandra Garcia’s cardinal rules in mind:

-- Swirl wet bristles in a cleanser (more on that below), holding your brush either horizontal or facing downward.
+- Swirl wet bristles in a cleanser (more on that below) holding your brush either horizontal or facing downward.
 “Never hold a wet makeup brush upright,” Baraf adds.
-“This will loosen the glue, and you’ll find the brush begin to shed.”
+“This will loosen the glue, and you’ll find that the brush will begin to shed.”

 - When rinsing, make sure to squeeze all excess water out and gently reshape the bristles with your fingers for brush longevity.

 Okay, now all you need are some trusty brush cleansers to pair with that newfound self-discipline.
 Here are the pros’ favorite picks for a pleasant brush-cleaning and brush-washing experience.
-You got this.
+You’ve got this.

 The Popular Pro Favorite